ewegner001/FRC-CNC-Pathing/Getting Started/Intro to Endmills/Intro to Endmills.rst

     :width: 400
     :alt: Endmill Diagram

 * **Diameter**:  The diameter determines the minimum internal radius that the endmill can cut and has significant impact over how much material can be removed at a time.
 * **Length**:  There are several components to the length of an endmill, but in general, the length of an endmill determines tha maximum depth of cut that is possible.
-Typically, minimizing this length is desired, as this increases the range of the machine in the :term:`Z` axis and reduces :term`Chatter`.
+Typically, minimizing this length is desired, as this increases the range of the machine in the :term:`Z` axis and reduces :term:`Chatter`
 * **Flutes**:  A :term:`Flute` is a cutting channels in an endmill that forms and evacuates chips from the tool.
 There can be many different numbers of flutes depending on the application.
 In general, a higher flute count results in a faster :term:`Feedrate`, a better surface finish and a stronger tool, but a smaller cutting rate and more vibration (see :term:`Chatter`) than an endmill with a lower number of flutes.
 Typically for :term:`Routers`, 1-flute endmills are used due to their faster :term:`Spindle`, and 2-5 flute endmills are used in most CNC mills however higher and variable flute count endmills exist (see below).

 .. image:: Images/FluteCount.webp